The ketogenic diet has proven itself as one of the best diets in the world, but it’s not always easy to follow.

 Quest also sells powdered MCT oil and coconut oil.
 However, these oils contain soluble corn fiber and other preservatives.
 Look for a brand of coconut oil or MCT oil that does not contain additives.

-There are other bars on the market that provide three grams of net carbs or less in addition to better fat/protein ratios.
+There are other low carb protein bars on the market that provide three grams of net carbs or less in addition to better fat/protein ratios.
 Some Quest bars contain some ingredients that aren’t considered strict keto-friendly, such as palm oil, whey protein, oats, and honey.
 They also use sucralose and more preservatives than we’d like to see.

 When looking for a keto bar, focus on high-quality ingredients such as organic coconut oil and MCT oil, which will help boost your ketone production.
-Also, keep the sweeteners to a minimum and look for stevia, monk fruit, and erythritol as your only options.
+Also, keep the sweeteners to a minimum and look for stevia, monk fruit, and erythritol as your only sugar alcohol options.

 Image credit: m01229/Flickr